14 Handy Image Compression Tools For Your Site

 CompressNow is an online service that lets you choose your desired compression percentage to make sure all your images are compressed to the same size.
 With an easy-to-use drag and drop interface, you can drop multiple photos from your computer into the system at any one time.

-If you don’t want to wait around to upload your images to a web app, you can always opt for a downloadable image compression program.
+If you don’t want to wait around uploading your images to a web app, you can always opt for a downloadable image compression program.
+Here's some of the most popular downloadable image compression programs:

 Designed for the Mac operating system, ImageOptim lets you compress a batch of images in moments.
 Simply drag and drop your chosen pictures into the app and they’ll start optimizing immediately.